-As a nation-wide crisis, major depressive disorder affects almost 7 percent of the American population every year and is the number one cause of disability for people ages 15–44.
-Although depression is one of the most well-known mental illnesses, more can be done to help people understand how to recognize signs of depression in themselves and their loved ones.
+As a nation-wide crisis, depressive disorders like major depressive disorder and persistent depressive disorder affect almost 20 million people in the U.S. every year.
+Depression is the leading cause of disability for people ages 15–44.
+Although depression is one of the most well-known mental health conditions, more can be done to help people understand how to recognize signs of depression in themselves and their loved ones.

 Who Should Take a Depression Screening Test?